JakobOvrum/LuaD/README.markdown

 ============================================
 LuaD is currently only being tested with DMD 2.048.
 Once D1 support comes around, testing will be done on other compilers as well as with the Tango library.

 To use, import the `luad.all` module in your project and compile all the files in the `luad` package.
+You can also compile the `luad` package to a static libary, but you still need the full LuaD sources available because of heavy use of templates.
 You must also link Lua 5.1; on Unix-like systems, the library is typically called `liblua5.1.a` or similar.
 On Windows, you need a `lua51.lib` in OMF format to be linkable with DMD.

-An example/ subdirectory with extensive examples is coming soon.
+Check out the [binaries branch](http://github.com/JakobOvrum/LuaD/tree/binaries) for a `lua51.lib` import library and download instructions for a DMD-compatible library for Unix-like systems.

-(I'm planning on putting up a binaries branch with lua51.lib in the correct format for convenience, as well as links to pre-compiled GCC libraries for use on Unix systems)
+An example/ subdirectory with more extensive examples is in progress, but for now, look at the examples in the documentation.

 Documentation
 ============================================
-You can find automatically generated documentation in the `gh-pages` branch, or you can [browse it online](http://jakobovrum.github.com/LuaD/).
+You can find automatically generated documentation on the `gh-pages` branch, or you can [browse it online](http://jakobovrum.github.com/LuaD/).

 License
 ============================================